We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Was this helpful?

-Momentous is our pick as the best protein powder for muscle gain, followed by brands Naked, Ascent, and Garden of Life, among others.
+Momentous is our pick for the best protein powder to build muscle.
+Brands Naked, Garden of Life, and NOW Sport also offer great choices.

 Protein powders have become a staple in the nutritional regimens of competitive athletes and recreational gym-goers alike.